JustinH11235/terminal-video-chat/README.md

 - [ ] Make chat input drop to next line if first line is full, maybe allow it to take up a \% of chat area, either way make it scrollable like chat history
 - [ ] Optimize video frame => terminal pixel algorithm for speed & double vertical resolution using half-block chars (potentially dynamically change sampling resolution to achieve desired FPS) (ideally pass around max resolution that server accepts if possible, but downsample on client as necessary)
 - [ ] Full resolution images on supported terminals such as Kitty (likely through Viuer, potentially need to write a custom tui-rs Widget to correctly integrate, otherwise just overlay on top in right place which is kinda jank)
+- [ ] Recognize when disconnected from server, potentially try to reconnect and if fail, return to main menu (ideally with error message banner at top)

 Server:
 - [x] Create basic string-only chat server (use telnet as client)